What’s the Average eCommerce Conversion Rate in 2026? Benchmarks by Industry, Device, and Traffic Source

 Is 2% a good eCommerce conversion rate?

 It depends on your industry.
 For luxury goods (avg 1.1%), 2% is excellent.
 For food & beverage (avg 4.6%), 2% is below average.
-Always compare against your specific industry benchmark.
+Always compare against your specific industry benchmark, not the overall average.

 Why is my mobile conversion rate so much lower than desktop?

 Mobile visitors are more likely to be in research/browsing mode.
 But poor mobile UX (slow loads, tiny buttons, complex checkout) widens the gap unnecessarily.
-This is often the single biggest CRO opportunity.
+The mobile-desktop CVR gap shouldn’t exceed 40–50% for a well-optimized store.
+If it’s 70%+, mobile UX is almost certainly your biggest opportunity.

 How can I improve my conversion rate?